emmyzzang/MegaMaker/README.md

 Provisioning a One-Directional E-mail System for MegaMaker

-REQUIREMENTS
+REQUIREMENTS:

-	* Allow the server to send an email to the user (does not need to be encrypted -- just a simple email)
-	* Attach HTML format in the email
+Allow the server to send an email to the user (does not need to be encrypted -- just a simple email) Attach HTML format in the email
-	* Can be written in any programming language
+Can be written in any programming language

 FEATURES
  	* A backend service will perform one function: